rajeevlraman/Elastic-SIEM/README.md

 4.	### Configure the Elastic Agent on Kali Linux VM to forward the logs to the SIEM.
 5.	### Generate security events in Kali Linux.
 6.	### Create a Dashboard to visualise the security events.
-7.	### Create Rules/Alerts for security events.
+7.	### Create Rules/Alerts for security events.<br>

 ## Task 1

 ### Install Kali Linux Vm on Virtual Box

-- 	Download and install Virtual Box. https://www.virtualbox.org/wiki/Downloads
+- 	Download and install Virtual Box. https://www.virtualbox.org/wiki/Downloads.<br>

 <img align="center" src="assets/images/vbox1.png" /><br/>